-The senior management consisting of Joint Managing Director and CFO involve themselvesregularly in investor and analyst interactions who make detailed and transparentdisclosures on the Company's operational and financial performance.
+The senior management consisting of the Managing Director and CFO involve themselvesregularly in investor and analyst interactions and make detailed and transparentdisclosures on the Company's operational and financial performance.
 The investor and theanalyst community have appreciated your Company's IR team and the practices.

-Your Board of Directors take this opportunity to thank all the employees memberscustomers suppliers bankers and regulatory authorities for their constant support andcooperation towards the Company.
+Your Board of Directors takes this opportunity to thank all the employees patrons/customers suppliers bankers and regulatory authorities for their constant support andcooperation towards the Company.